planetarium/agent8-templates/basic-3d-flightview/PROJECT.md

 ## Project Summary

-This project is a single-player game where you can control and fly an airplane in a 3D space.
+This project is a single-player game where you can control and fly an aircraft in a 3D space.
 It is built using Three.js and React Three Fiber.

 ## Implementation Strategy